 Smart home hubs like the Echo Dot, Apple HomeKit and Google Home all use smart home assistants (Alexa, Siri and Google respectively) so, can be voice controlled too.

 And, most smart home hubs have an app that you can use to control your smart home devices from your phone while you’re away from home too.

 If you’re looking for the quickest, easiest (and cheapest) way to start up your smart home then smart plugs might be just what you’ve been looking for.
-They’re reasonably priced and you just need to plug them into a normal plug socket and use as a normal plug; making your existing appliances, lamps, charges, etc… ‘smart’.
+They’re reasonably priced and you just need to plug them into a normal plug socket and use as a normal plug; making your existing appliances, lamps, chargers, etc… ‘smart’.